bazelbuild/bazelisk/README.md

 ## Where does Bazelisk get Bazel from?

-By default Bazelisk retrieves the list of Bazel versions from the Bazel GitHub project.
-If this fails, Bazelisk queries the official Bazel release server instead.
-In both cases the actual binaries are downloaded from the release server.
+By default Bazelisk retrieves Bazel releases, release candidates and binaries built at green commits from Google Cloud Storage.

-As mentioned in the previous section, the `<FORK>/<VERSION>` version format allows you to use your own Bazel fork instead of working with the official servers:
+As mentioned in the previous section, the `<FORK>/<VERSION>` version format allows you to use your own Bazel fork hosted on GitHub:

 If you want to create a fork with your own releases, you have to follow the naming conventions that we use in `bazelbuild/bazel` for the binary file names.
 The URL format looks like `https://github.com/<FORK>/bazel/releases/download/<VERSION>/<FILENAME>`.